 Adding an Accessory Dwelling Unit (ADU) to your property in Madison, Wisconsin, can be a strategic move to enhance its value.
-However, given that ADUs are relatively new to the area, comparable property data ("comps") may be limited, making it challenging to assess their immediate impact on property valuations.
+However, given that ADUs are relatively new to the area, comparable property data may be limited, making it challenging to assess their immediate impact on property valuations.
 As more ADUs are built and sold, the availability of comps will increase, providing a clearer picture of their value contribution.

 ADUs in Madison: Navigating New Territory